ajda-marjanovic/ajda-marjanovic.github.io/about.md

 I am a second-year PhD Student in Economics at Luiss Guido Carli University in Rome, Italy.

-My main research interests are in the field of financial econometrics and market microstructure issues.
+My main research interests are in the field of financial econometrics and market microstructure.

 #### Contact me
 [marjanovicajda@gmail.com](mailto:marjanovicajda@gmail.com)